 VALORANT is all about finding an edge over your opponent.
-But even if you have pinpoint accuracy, the perfect game sense, and map knowledge, there’s always room for improvement.
+Even if you have pinpoint accuracy, the perfect game sense, and an extensive knowledge of the maps, there’s always room for improvement.

 Controls and settings, believe it or not, have a real impact on your gameplay.
 If you aren't using the optimal settings, you're doing yourself a disservice.